cjdtppmm/old.jagira.github.com/_posts/2011-12-04-a-guide-to-deploying-rails-apps.markdown

 There are few other providers as well.
 The only negative point about VPS / cloud servers is **_poor disk I/O_**.
 Get a dedicated server if I/O causes to be a bottleneck.

 **_Dedicated servers_** are **_expensive_**  than the above mentioned options.
-They are a full fledged server boxes.
+They are full fledged hardware boxes.
 They usually come with a fully managed contract or self managed contract.
 Choose fully managed servers if you do not have in-house server admin skills.
 Some providers also let you choose an SSD (albeit at a premium).
 SSD's provide a remarkable performance improvement in disk I/O.

 Softlayer and Rackspace are popular options for dedicated boxes.